No-code cybersecurity platform SpecTrust emerges from stealth with $4.3M

 Elevate your enterprise data technology and strategy at Transform 2021.

 SpecTrust, a San Jose, California-based startup developing a no-code cybersecurity platform, today emerged from stealth with $4.3 million in seed funding led by Cyber Mentor Fund.
-Founded by employees from ThreatMetrix, eBay, Fastly, and Akama, SpecTrust plans to put the proceeds toward product R&D and global hiring efforts.
+Founded by employees from ThreatMetrix, eBay, Fastly, and Akamai, SpecTrust plans to put the proceeds toward product R&D and global hiring efforts.

 Cybercrime losses exceeded $50 billion in 2019, and enterprises are spending over triple that figure on digital defense solutions.
 As the pandemic spurs companies to accelerate their digital transformations, cybersecurity is becoming a larger concern.
 Deloitte notes that between February and May 2020, more than half a million people were affected by breaches in which videoconferencing data was stolen.
 Meanwhile, an increasing number of cyberattacks are using previously unseen malware or methods, with the proportion rising from 20% prior to the pandemic to 35% during the pandemic.